tomdorr/COM304_FOUNDATION_1/introductionToGitHub.md

 ```
 $ git remote add upstream https://github.com/gallenc/COM304_FOUNDATION_1.git
 ```
-NOTE even if you are using SSH to acces your repo, use https to access the upstream repo because you do not need a password or certificates to pull a public repo.
+NOTE even if you are using SSH to access your own repo, you should use use https to access the upstream repo because you do not need a password or certificates to pull a public repo.

 To see the upstream repositories use
 ```